 Nov.
 20th, I was shown the people of God, and saw them mightily shaken.
 I saw some with strong faith and agonizing cries, pleading with God.
 Their countenances were pale, and marked with deep anxiety which expressed their internal struggle.
-There was firmness and great earnestness expressed in their countenances, while large drops of perspiration rose upon their foreheads, and fell.
-Now and then their faces would light up with the marks of God's approbation, and again the same solemn, earnest, anxious look settled upon them.
+There were firmness and great earnestness expressed in their countenances, while large drops of perspiration rose upon their foreheads and fell.
+Now and then their faces would light up #34 with the marks of God's approbation, and again the same solemn, earnest, anxious look settled upon them.\1[#4,p34]